Julius A. Kawarsky Honored as a VIP for 2024 by Strathmore's Who's Who Worldwide Publication - PR.com

 Julius A. Kawarsky Honored as a VIP for 2024 by Strathmore's Who's Who Worldwide Publication

-New Hope, PA, October 07, 2024 --(PR.com)-- Julius A. Kawarsky of New Hope, Pennsylvania, has been named a VIP for 2024 by Strathmore's Who's Who Worldwide for his outstanding contributions and achievements in education, specifically in the field of music.
+New Hope, PA, October 15, 2024 --(PR.com)-- Julius A. Kawarsky of New Hope, Pennsylvania has been named a VIP for 2024 by Strathmore's Who's Who Worldwide for his outstanding contributions and achievements in education, specifically in the field of music.

 About Julius A. Kawarsky

-Julius A. Kawarsky is a retired professor at Westminster Choir College of Rider University, providing higher education services in the musical field.
+Julius A. Kawarsky is a retired professor of Westminster Choir College at Rider University, providing higher education services in the musical field.
 With 40 years of experience, he specialized in teaching the history of American musical theater.

-In his free time, he enjoys international travel, gardening, reading, and spending time with his family.
+In his free time, Julius enjoys international travel, gardening, reading, and spending time with his family.

 About Strathmore’s Who’s Who Worldwide